Kroklion/k-blender-tools/README.md

   - Run the operator
 - Location: 3D View > Edit Mode > Mesh > Align to Axis (Best-Fit Plane).
 - Category: Mesh.

+### `shape_key_edit_hint.py`
+**Shape Key Edit Hint**
+- Displays a large, prominent text overlay in the 3D View when a non‑Basis shape key is active.
+- Works in **Edit Mode** and **Sculpt Mode**.
+- Uses Blender’s theme colors for consistency with the UI.
+- Helps prevent accidental edits to shape keys instead of the base mesh.
+- Location: *3D View (Edit Mode / Sculpt Mode)*.
+- Category: 3D View.
+- Disabled by default (can be enabled in add‑on preferences).

 ---